asar1245/Sebastian-AyalaRuano/README.md

 ## Acknowledgments

 Special thanks to [developers of pagedown](https://bookdown.org/yihui/blogdown/author.html) and [Hugo Apéro](https://hugo-apero-docs.netlify.app/about/) theme.
+It was an oustanding contribution.